1975–76 Utah Stars season: December 1975

 The Utah franchise, beset with financial problems, had gained and lost new owners who were unable to make their payments and the team reverted to owner Bill Daniels as a result.
 Daniels was in poor financial shape himself by this point and had entered into negotiations with the Spirits of St. Louis about a possible merger.
-The merger talks were unsuccessful and on December 1, 1975, as a result of the Stars being unable to meet their payroll, the ABA announced that the Utah Stars franchise was folding.
+The merger talks were ultimately unsuccessful due to St. Louis' mayor at the time, John Poelker, guaranteeing the Spirits franchise would be allowed to finish up their season properly by any means necessary.
+As a result of that planned announcement combined with the Stars being unable to meet their payroll at all, on December 1, 1975, the ABA announced that the Utah Stars franchise was folding and that for the rest of the season, the ABA would abandon divisional play entirely.

-Upon the Stars' dissolution the ABA allowed the franchise to sell four players (Moses Malone, Ron Boone, Randy Denton and Steve Green) and one player (Jim Eakins) to the Virginia Squires.
+Upon the Stars' dissolution the ABA allowed the franchise to sell four players (Moses Malone, Ron Boone, Randy Denton and Steve Green) to St. Louis and one player (Jim Eakins) to the Virginia Squires on December 2.

-The Utah Stars were no more.
-The ABA merged with the NBA at the conclusion of the season but Salt Lake City would go without professional basketball until the NBA's New Orleans Jazz relocated there in 1979.
+The Utah Stars were no more afterwards.
+The ABA merged with the NBA at the conclusion of the season, but while the Spirits of St. Louis planned to have moved to Utah to become the Utah Rockies following the end of this season had the ABA survived for another season, Salt Lake City would ultimately go without professional basketball until the NBA's New Orleans Jazz relocated there in 1979.